 Senior Project/Thesis in Archaeology

 This course is the last course in the archaeological studies major course sequence and is normally taken during the student's final year.
 The course is designed to assist the student in completing the graduation requirement of the senior project/thesis.
-Prerequisite: ARC 196; senior standing; admission to archaeology major.
+Prerequisite: ARC 196; senior standing.
 Consent of instructor.
 Offered Spring.